Status: Finished Airing

 Both have great, memorable characters, dubs that fit the era, music that fits the scenes, and an enjoyment factor that skyrockets!

 Cowboy Bebop and Baccano! have a jazz filled soundtrack, slick, fluid, and detailed animation, and are bitter sweet series.

-As an anime viewer, there will come a time when you will be lucky enough to stumble upon anime so great that you won't be able to forget about them.
+As an anime viewer, you might be lucky enough to eventually stumble upon unforgettably great anime at one point or another.
 I'm here to tell you of two such anime: Baccano!, a tale of immortals and the mafia gang, and Cowboy Bebop, the journey of a former syndicate-turned-bounty-hunter.

 Baccano! and Cowboy Bebop share the same atmosphere, fluid animation and clever dialogue.
 They are western-styled and contain lots of references to western cultures.